okayjeff/pong/README.md

 All the while, a clock at the top of the screen is keeping track of how long you're able to keep the ball in play.
-Your top five best records will be kept in a file called called
+Your top five best times (in seconds) will be kept in a file called called
 ```records.txt``` in the game's root directory.
 In a later version,
 I'll add these records to the Game Over screen.